libAtoms/QUIP/Tools/quippy/doc/adaptive-qmmm-step1.rst

 Milestone 1.1
 ^^^^^^^^^^^^^

-At this point your script should look something like :ref:`make_crack`.
+At this point your script should look something like :download:`make_crack_1.py`.

 1.2 Calculation of elastic and surface properties of silicon (30 minutes)